Value Stream Identification

 That’s why we typically view Value Stream Identification (VSI) not just as an analysis activity, but as the first step toward reorganizing around value.
 In larger organizations, it may be appropriate to pause at this point – using the results to prioritize which value streams to address first.
 Given limited resources, improvements must often be sequenced strategically, based on business impact, urgency, and readiness for change.

-There are various ways to improve a value stream—ranging from continuous improvement through targeted Kaizen bursts, to defining a future state, or even envisioning an ideal state1.
+There are various ways to improve a value stream – ranging from continuous improvement through targeted Kaizen bursts, to defining a future state, or even envisioning an ideal state1.
 Choosing the right approach is critical, as it determines the degree of achievable performance and improvement.
-In this context, we focus on a two-step approach:
+We recommend the following stages:

-Only the first step falls within the scope of Value Stream Identification (VSI); the second belongs to the broader discipline of Value Stream Optimization (VSO), which focuses on improving performance over time.
+Only the first two stages fall within the scope of Value Stream Identification (VSI); the third stage is part of Value Stream Optimization (VSO), which focuses on systematically and continuously improving value stream performance and enhancing the ability to measure it effectively.

 Some changes, by their very nature, cannot be incremental.